Dongfeng-He/FogComputing/README.md

 ```

 #### 2.2 Deployment of Cloud server
-First step is to launch an AWS EC2 instance with Ubuntu OS.
+First step is to launch an AWS EC2 instance with Ubuntu OS.＜/br＞
-Instruction to launch an AWS EC2 instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html?icmpid=docs_ec2_console
+Instruction to launch an AWS EC2 instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html?icmpid=docs_ec2_console ＜/br＞
 After launching an AWS EC2 instance, remember to record the public IP address and public DNS of the instance, which will be used to login your instance remotely in terminal.
-Also,  a PEM file will be downloaded, please store this file safely because it is the key to login your instance.
+Also,  a PEM file will be downloaded, please store this file safely because it is the key to login your instance.＜/br＞
 Set the directory to the folder where you store your PEM file.
 ```javascript
 cd desktop